Season 1, Episode 65

 COVID-19 has provided us with an opportunity for a reset, and so has the ICC’s leadership at the Banking Commission.
-TFG’s editor, Deepesh Patel sat down with Lynn Ng, ICC’s new Banking Commission chair to discuss ICC’s new governance strategy moving forward and some of the key priorities for the banking commission.
+TFG’s editor, Deepesh Patel, interviewed Lynn Ng, the ICC’s new Banking Commission chair, to discuss the ICC’s new governance strategy moving forward, and some of the key priorities for the Banking Commission.

 The road to becoming the chair of ICC’s Banking Commission

-Having grown up in Singapore, a multicultural international trading hub, Lynn Ng states it should come as no surprise that she ended up in a job that’s related to trade.
+Having grown up in Singapore, a multicultural international trading hub, Lynn says it should come as no surprise that she ended up in a job that’s related to trade.

-Ng’s career started as a management trainee with Standard Chartered Bank where she discovered the world of trade finance before moving on to focus on commodities finance with major commodity banks, such as HSH Nordbank, Fortis bank and now ING.
-At ING, Lynn has been the Global Head of Commodities, Food and Agriculture since 2018.
+Lynn started her career as a management trainee with Standard Chartered Bank, where she discovered the world of trade finance, before moving on to focus on commodities finance with major commodity banks such as HSH Nordbank, Fortis Bank, and now ING.
+Lynn has been the Global Head of Commodities, Food and Agriculture since 2018.

-Most recently, Lynn Ng was appointed ICC’s new Banking Commission chair, an opportunity Lynn is utilising to serve the wider banking industry.
+Most recently, Lynn was appointed as the ICC’s new Banking Commission chair – an opportunity that she is leveraging to serve the wider banking industry.

 The ICC reshuffle is about simplification

-Before the restructure, the ICC had an executive committee as well as an advisory committee, a stark juxtaposition to the newly announced structure.
-The new structure comprises of one committee consisting of one chair and a maximum of 12 vice-chairs, which together with the ICC’s secretariat form what is now known as the steering group.
-Furthermore, the array of working groups previously in existence have been significantly condensed into smaller groups.
+Before the restructure, the ICC had an executive committee as well as an advisory committee – a stark juxtaposition to the newly announced structure.
+The new structure is made up of one committee, consisting of one chair and a maximum of 12 vice-chairs.
+Together with the ICC’s secretariat, this forms what is now known as the steering group.
+Furthermore, an array of previous working groups have been significantly condensed into smaller groups.

 - Mencia Bobo, global head of trade and working capital solutions, Santander Corporate & Investment Banking